Romchik38/server/docs/router/00_readme.md

 This mechanism allows for establishing a dependency between the `request handler` and the `router middleware`.

+If no response were received and there aren't any middleware in the chain, router throws `RuntimeException`.

 ## Default group

 Use as much `HandlerRouterMiddleware` as needed with `request handler` to process a request.